Accelerators¶

 Tensor values shown as dense / sparse.

 The H200 is compute-identical to the H100 — same die, same clocks.
-The difference is memory: HBM3e at 141 GB (vs 80 GB HBM3) with 43% more bandwidth (4.8 TB/s vs 3.35 TB/s).
-This matters most for inference of large models where memory capacity and bandwidth are the bottleneck, not raw compute.
+The difference is memory: HBM3e at 141 GB instead of 80 GB HBM3, with 43% more bandwidth.
+That matters for inference of large models, where capacity and bandwidth are the bottleneck rather than raw compute.
+If your model fits in 80 GB, the H200 buys you nothing and costs more.

-The B200 uses a dual-die design: two GB100 dies connected by a 10 TB/s internal link (NV-HBI).
-From software's perspective it appears as a single GPU with 208 billion transistors.
+The B200 uses a dual-die design: two dies connected by a 10 TB/s internal link.
+From software's perspective it is a single GPU.

 Ampere and Ada Lovelace¶

 Ampere (A100, A10G) introduced TF32 and structural sparsity.
-Ada Lovelace (L40S, L4) added FP8 via 4th-gen tensor cores and moved to TSMC 4N — the same process as Hopper.
+Ada Lovelace (L40S, L4) added FP8 through 4th-gen tensor cores and moved to TSMC 4N — the same process as Hopper.

 | Spec | A100 80GB | L40S | L4 | A10G |